 - Read blogs posts from homeowners or business owners to learn what kind of organizing challenges people are experiencing.

 - Research business advice websites.
 For some, membership is required.

-- Join an organization for networking (like your local Chamber of Commerce), accreditations, coaching, etc. Organizations to start with include, NAPO (www.napo.net), your local NAPO chapter, and ICD (www.challengingdisorganization.org).
+- Join an organization for networking (like your local Chamber of Commerce), accreditations, coaching, etc. Organizations to start with include, the National Association of Productivity and Organizing Professionals (NAPO), your local NAPO chapter, and the Institute for Challenging Disorganization (ICD).

-- Find a mentor, coach, or business consultant (www.score.org).
+- Find a mentor, coach, or business consultant.

 - Consider developing a niche or area of expertise.